Carson Hocevar

 Carson Scott Hocevar (born January 28, 2003) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 77 Chevrolet Camaro ZL1 for Spire Motorsports.
-He has previously competed in the NASCAR Xfinity Series and the NASCAR Craftsman Truck Series.
+He competes full-time in the NASCAR Cup Series, driving the No. 77 Chevrolet Camaro ZL1 for Spire Motorsports, part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 42 Chevrolet Camaro SS for Young's Motorsports, and part-time in the NASCAR Craftsman Truck Series, driving the No. 77 Chevrolet Silverado RST for Spire Motorsports.
+He has previously competed in the ARCA Menards Series.
 He is a former member of the Drivers Edge Development driver development system.